 It is very important that you let the airline know what help you will need well in advance of your flight.
-According to the airlines, most people who travel with a permanent or stable condition will not require medical clearance, but you should check and make sure at the time of booking what, if any, medical information is required.
+According to the airlines, most people who travel with a 'permanent or stable condition' will not require medical clearance, but you should check and make sure at the time of booking what, if any, medical information is required.
 Remember - even for flights within the UK photo ID is required.
 Check with individual airlines first, but acceptable identification generally includes:

 - a current UK passport (an expired passport can be used on domestic flights for up to five years after expiry)

 - a valid photographic driving licence (full or provisional)

-- · a Citizen Card
+- a Citizen Card

 - a valid Government-issued identity card

 - a SMART card

-- · a National Entitlement Card.
+- a National Entitlement Card.

-Following the UK's exit from the EU, from 1st October 2021 most EU, EEA, Swiss national identity cards will no longer be valid for travel to the United Kingdom.
+Following the UK's exit from the EU, EEA, Swiss national identity cards are no longer valid for travel to the United Kingdom.
 You will be required to use a passport.